ynx0/airlock/Airlock Integration Testing Guide.md

 3. Executes the cleanup function

-This script is handy for when you run the `setup_fakezod.sh` script in a local environment and don't want to leave your fakezod running.
+This script is handy for when you run the `setup_env.sh` script in a local environment and don't want to leave your fakezod running.

 #### Manual OTAs